xeome/xeome/TEMPLATE.md

 - [Kreato Linux](https://github.com/kreatolinux): Kreato Linux is an independent Linux(R) distribution focused on modularity, simplicity and code readability.
 It is inspired by the likes of Kiss Linux and Gentoo.
 - [CryoUtilities](https://github.com/CryoByte33/steam-deck-utilities): A utility to improve performance and help manage storage on Steam Deck.

-Linux system engineer obsessed with efficiency and micro optimization.
+Junior Linux kernel engineer obsessed with efficiency and micro optimization.
 Currently, I'm learning C, Linux, XDP, and go.
 I'm always looking for ways to make my code and systems run faster and more efficiently.

 Discord: `jomo.sh`